Fizz Buzz’s rules are super simple. A group of students sit in a circle and start counting up. Then we add the twists:

 - If a number is divisible by both, they say “fizz buzz”

-So a sample game would start like this:
+A sample game of Fizz Buzz would start like this:

 1, 2, fizz, 4, buzz, fizz, 7, 8, fizz, buzz, 11, fizz, 13, 14, fizz buzz, 16, and so on…

-When a student says the wrong thing or breaks the rhythm, they leave the circle and the remaining kids continue on until there is one winner.
+When a student says the wrong thing or takes too long (breaking the rhythm), they leave the circle.
+The remaining kids continue on.
+Eventually, there is one winner.

 - Group kids by ability and let them go as fast as they can handle.